JeanReneN/JeanReneN.github.io/README.md

 first_deck

-This is Reproducible Pitch Presentation of my shiny application.
+This is a Reproducible Pitch Presentation of my shiny application.

 It is a 5 slide web page creation using Slidify or Rstudio Presenter with an html5 slide deck.